sideprotocol/testnet/shambhala/validator&fullnode/4 - cosmovisor.md

         └── bin
             └── $DAEMON_NAME
 ```
-Don't worry about current - that is simply a symlink used by Cosmovisor.
-The other folders will need setting up, but this is easy:
+You don't need to be concerned about the `current` folder as it's merely a symbolic link utilized by Cosmovisor.
+However, the other directories will require configuration, but this process is straightforward:
 ```shell
 mkdir -p $DAEMON_HOME/cosmovisor/genesis/bin && mkdir -p $DAEMON_HOME/cosmovisor/upgrades
 ```